 These are integrations with development planning and project management tools.
 They can be used to create tickets and manage scan findings from StackHawk.

-StackHawk Integrations are bound two-ways: an integration can be removed either via the StackHawk web platform or from the integration provider.
+Integrations are generally bound two-ways: an integration can be removed either via StackHawk or from the integration provider.

-A removed integration can always be added back.
+A removed integration can always be recreated.

 If a change to the integration requires additional scopes, you will need to reauthorize the integration with the expanded scopes to use the updated functionality.
 You can still use an existing integration with its existing scopes.